fmorriso/APM-routed/README.md

 # APM-Routed

-Deborak Kurata's Angular Routing APM-Final example used in her Pluralsight course converted to use Angular-CLI 1.0.0 and Angular 4.0.3
+Deborah Kurata's Angular Routing APM-Final example used in her Pluralsight course converted to use Angular-CLI 1.0.0 and Angular 4.0.3.

+I thought I knew a lot about Angular-CLI already, but learned quite a lot more by taking John Papa's Angular-CLI course on Pluralsight.

+I also made a few other tweaks to the code, such as splitting off CSS into thier own component-specific .css files.

+I also changed `package.json` to `ng build` and `ng serve` using my preferred parameters.

+I regularly use npm-check-updates in the form of `ncu -a` to keep packages.json up-to-date.

 ## References